Solar-network/docs/docs/security/contributing/README.md

 To be eligible for the [rewards program](/security/discovering/public-disclosure.md) and a bonus of up to 50%, ensure your patch satisfies the following conditions:

 1. It describes the vulnerability in depth, including the cause and possible solutions.
 Do not forget to support your choice of a particular solution.
-2. Complies with all Swipechain coding standards.
+2. Complies with all Solar coding standards.
 3. Provides adequate tests, ensuring the vulnerability has been fixed, and no new vulnerabilities have been introduced.
 4. Makes use of the `git format-patch` feature by providing us with `git patch files`.

-If these requirements daunt you, contact our developers on [telegram](https://t.me/Swipechain) (after having properly disclosed the vulnerability).
+If these requirements daunt you, contact our developers on [telegram](https://t.me/Solar) (after having properly disclosed the vulnerability).
 We will be able to assist you.